multimatum-Team/multimatum/reports/sprint2.md

 ### Lenny (Scrum master)

+I did an UI design preview on Sketch in order to provide an preview of the app structure.

 ### Léo

 My goal for this week was to create a camera screen containing a QR-Code reading feature.